 Item Element Description 1 Check mark indicator The check mark indicator in the upper, left-hand corner of the display shows when the AM display is the optimized display.
+NOTE.
+When Best for multiple windows is selected in the Amplitude control panel's RF & IF Optimization control, none of the measurement displays shows a checkmark, as there is not a single optimized measurement.
 2 Top of Graph Sets the %AM indicated at the top of the graph by increasing or decreasing the vertical scale.
 Changing the top value affects the bottom of graph value because the graph scales about vertical center.
 Also, note that the top of graph setting interacts with the internal vertical scale setting (which is not user settable).
 3 Position Specifies the %AM shown at the center of the graph display.
 4 Bottom Readout Displays the value of the modulation factor shown at the bottom of graph.
 5 Measurement readouts Displays numeric values for the +AM (positive modulation factor), -AM (negative modulation factor), and Total AM.
 6 Position Specifies the horizontal position of the trace on the graph display.
 7 Scale Adjusts the horizontal range of the graph.
 By decreasing the scale (time across the entire graph), the graph essentially becomes a window that you can move over the trace by adjusting the position.
 8 Clear Erases the trace from the graph.
 9 Trace Detection readout Displays the Settings > Trace > Detection setting.